Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Security

-Both LastPass and Dashlane provide the highest degree of security imaginable.
-Each stores passwords using AES 256, which is considered to be the toughest publicly available encryption standard, and both developers adhere to the zero-Knowledge principle, meaning that your user data isn't stored anywhere on their servers.
-Even if a data leak occurs, hackers won't be able to gain access to your master password.
-Moreover, LastPass and Dashlane support two-factor authentication.
+Both LastPass and Dashlane take security very seriously: Each uses AES 256, the toughest publicly available encryption standard, to store passwords.
+Similarly, the two adhere to the zero-knowledge principle.
+This means that your account data isn't stored anywhere on their servers.
+Even if a data leak occurs, hackers won't be able to access your master password.
+Moreover, LastPass and Dashlane also support two-factor authentication.

-The two also offer users the ability to regain access to their account even if they've forgotten their master password.
+Users can also regain access to their account even if they've forgotten their master password.
 With Dashlane, this is only possible via the biometric features on a smartphone, while LastPass sends a recovery code via SMS or email.
-As such, LastPass provides cybercriminals with a few more means of gaining unauthorized access to your data.
+This means that LastPass gives cybercriminals a few more ways to gain unauthorized access to your data.

-Compounding this, security experts have, now and again, uncovered weaknesses with LastPass.
+In addition, security experts have found some weaknesses with LastPass.
 Tavis Ormandy, a white hat hacker, identified security gaps in LastPass's browser extension.
-To its credit, on both occasions, LastPass dealt ⇱ with these immediately ⇱.
+To its credit, on both occasions, LastPass dealt with these immediately.

-All things considered, when it comes to security, Dashlane is somewhat better positioned.
+All things considered, when it comes to security, Dashlane does better.

 Winner: Dashlane